Ultrasound uses high-frequency sound waves to make images of organs and structures inside the body.

 Most of the time, ultrasound procedures do not cause discomfort.
 The conducting gel may feel a little cold and wet.

 Why is the Test Performed?

 The reason for the test will depend on your symptoms.

 Normal Results for Ultrasound

 Results are considered normal if the organs and structures being examined look ok.

 What Abnormal Results Mean

-The significance of abnormal results will depend on the body region being examined and the nature of the problem.
-Consult your health care provider with any questions and concerns.
+The meaning of abnormal results will depend on the part of the body being examined and the problem found.
+Talk to your health care provider about your questions and concerns.

 There are no known risks.
 The test does not use ionizing radiation.